shopglobal/cardconjurer/README.md

 # Kyles-Card-Imager
-To install KCI, click the green button that says "clone or download"
+To install KCI, click the green button that says "clone or download," then click "download zip."
+After that all you need to do is unzip the folder and open it.
+Run the html file by double clicking it.

 [![Donate](https://img.shields.io/badge/Donate-PayPal-blue.svg?longCache=true&style=popout)](https://www.paypal.me/kyleburtondonate